ouspg/PrivacyAndSocialEngineering/README.md

 # Privacy and Social Engineering IC00AI83

-This repository contains exercises and related material for the course Privacy and Social Engineering in the University of Oulu.
+This repository contains exercises and related material for the course Privacy and Social Engineering at the University of Oulu.

-Upon completion of the course the student will be able to:
+Upon completion of the course, the student will be able to:
 * explain the basic concepts related to privacy and recognises the national and international regulation related to the topic
 * understand the basics of the technologies that are used to process information and can think about their effects on privacy
 * understand the basic privacy features and problems of mobile operating systems, browsers and computers networks